-Once applicants are notified that they have been selected as a proposed Match on Main grantee to support an eligible business, the MEDC will immediately begin processing the Grant Agreement cases.
-This may take 4-12 weeks.
 Once the grant agreement has been created, it is sent to the grantee for signature and sent back to the MEDC for signature.
 A fully executed grant agreement is provided to the grantee once all signatures are complete.
 The business owner receiving funds is not required to sign the grant agreement but will sign and certify Appendix E, a Grant Disbursement and Compliance Form, as part of the ultimate disbursement of funds from the MEDC to the applicant.